cloudflare/workers-honeycomb-logger/README.md

 ### Prerequisites

 This script does not yet work for scheduled workers.
-It supports both Workers in both the `addEventListener` and module syntaxes, including Durable Objects.
+It supports Workers in both the `addEventListener` and module syntaxes, including Durable Objects.
 For more information on Durable Object support, see below.

 ### Getting started